haskell-game/tiny-games-hs/README.md

 ### Minifying

 Here are some minifiers you can try; either or both may be able to turn your game into a brick of inscrutable code no more than 80 characters wide.

+- [hackage/brickbreaker/minify.hs](hackage/brickbreaker/minify.hs) (from haskell-game/tiny-games-hs#63; contact @fgaz)

-Both require that you first add curled braces and semicolons throughout your code to make it white space insensitive.
+  This minifier requires that you first add curled braces and semicolons throughout your code to make it white space insensitive.

 - [minify.hs](minify.hs) (from haskell-game/tiny-games-hs#14; contact @kindaro with issues/feedback)

-- [hackage/brickbreaker/minify.hs](hackage/brickbreaker/minify.hs) (from haskell-game/tiny-games-hs#63; contact @fgaz)
+  #### Features

+  * Will automatically add curly braces for you so long as you put the line `module Main where` into your source file. _(This line will then be automatically removed, so you lose no space.)_
+  * Will automatically replace variables and constructors surrounded with curly braces `{example}` with single letters, for extra minification.

 ### Animations